First Alert: Next round of rain comes late Thursday

+Clear skies tonight and not too cold, with most neighborhoods falling back into the 40s.

-A First Alert has been declared for Thursday night into early Friday morning as a cold front will move through the region, bringing our next chance for rain.
-Thursday will feature high temperatures in the upper 60s, with Friday afternoon turning noticeably and sharply cooler behind the front, with highs only in the low to middle 50s.
+A First Alert “heads up” has been declared for Thursday night as a cold front moves through the region, bringing our next chance for rain.
+Sunshine early Thursday will give way to increasing afternoon clouds with high temperatures in the upper 60s.

+There may be a few snow flurries in the highest elevations of the mountains late Thursday night as colder air blows in, and Friday will be noticeably cooler behind the front with highs only in the lower 50s.

-As for the rain, it looks to end very early Friday morning, but you may be driving on wet streets during the Friday commute to work and school.
+The rain will be long gone by Friday morning, but be prepared, you may be driving on wet streets during the morning commute.

 - Meteorologist Al Conklin